department-of-veterans-affairs/vagov-content/pages/disability/dbq-forms.md

 -	Gulf War medical examination
 -	General medical examination for compensation purposes

-## Do I have to use DBQs to submit my claim?
+## Do I have to use DBQs to file my claim?

 No. But DBQs give us all the information we need about disability conditions.
 If your health care provider completes a DBQ instead of writing a long summary, it can speed up the claim decision.
 But using the DBQs is not mandatory.

-## How do I find and submit a DBQ form?
+## How do I find and file a DBQ form?

 We have DBQs that cover more than 70 conditions.
 When you find the DBQ that’s related to your condition, simply print it out and take it with you to your health care provider appointment.
 Read the [full list of DBQ forms](https://www.benefits.va.gov/COMPENSATION/dbq_listbysymptom.asp).